 - Limit beverages at night.
 Drinking water or other beverages at night can leave your child with a full bladder — and the need to go during the night.
 Offer them a small drink before you tuck them in, but avoid sending your toddler to bed with a bottle or sippy cup.

 - Create a clear path to the bathroom.
 Keep a nightlight on in the bathroom, and be sure to clear toys or any other clutter so your child doesn’t trip if they need to go at night.
 But keep in mind that many children sleep so soundly that they won’t wake up when the need to go occurs.

 - Head straight to the potty in the morning.
 Remind your potty training child that the first thing you do each morning is use the toilet.

 Still struggling with nighttime dryness?

-- When children who are fully potty trained by day are still waking up wet three to four times each week, parents may start to wonder about bedwetting.
-Those parents aren't alone.
-Bedwetting is much more common than most people think -- it affects 1 in 6 children ages 4–12.
+When children over the age of 4 who are fully potty trained by day are still waking up wet three to four times each week, parents may start to wonder about bedwetting.
+It’s actually a medical condition called nocturnal enuresis, and it’s much more common than most people think — affecting 1 in 6 children ages 4–12.

 If your child is struggling to stay dry at night, consider these tips:

 - Let your child know you aren’t upset or disappointed.
 Keep the conversation open so they can share how they’re feeling — especially if they’re getting a little older and worrying about bedwetting at a sleepover with a friend or relative.
 Assure them you’ll help them through their journey and find a management solution that works for them.